Finger pinching conspiracy theory: Origin and spread

 On May 1, 2021, GS25's local retail firm GS Retail sent a digital notice letter to its customers via mobile messaging app KakaoTalk, announcing future promotional events in that month.
 The message contained a poster for camping-related items, which had a pictogram of hands grabbing a sausage.
 That same day, a rumor emerged that the picture was an intentional reference to the Megalia logo.
-There is a disagreement on origin of the rumor.
-Hankook Ilbo and The Hankyoreh reported it first appeared on a website called Ppomppu at 10:15, while scholars claimed it started in other website, FM Korea.
+There is disagreement on the origin of the rumor.
+News outlets reported it first appeared on a website called Ppomppu at 10:15, while scholars claimed it started in other website, FM Korea.
 Regardless, the rumor reached other communities quickly.
 GS25 responded to the incident before 13:00.

 GS25 reacted by issuing apology letters and altering the poster twice that day.
 Each alteration was reportedly met with more allegations of radical feminist symbolism.
 Many other elements in the poster were accused of promoting radical feminism or disparaging men's penises.
 These accusations include: the crescent being the logo of a feminist club in universities, its tagline having an acronym of Megalia's name, the tent resembling a penis, and the campfire resembling a sperm cell.
-Some of these claims were disputed as a falsehood.
-For instance, conspiracy theorists claimed GS25 added the crescent in the poster's second iteration, suggesting it was a new hidden message planted by Megalia user.
-Kyunghyang Shinmun reported this is not true because it was already present in the first iteration, only cropped in certain versions of the advertisement.
+These claims were dismissed by news media as a falsehood.
+For example, the claim that the pinching hand stands for tiny penises was considered unfounded because the gesture has common and universal use for small objects.
+In other instance, conspiracy theorists claimed GS25 added the crescent in the poster's second iteration, suggesting it was a new hidden message planted by Megalia user.
+This argument was debunked because the object was already present in the advertisement's first iteration, only cropped out in certain versions.
 After going through multiple revisions, GS25 removed the poster altogether and issued another apology on social media on May 2.